Call 616-355-1500 to report an outage or other issue.

 48th Street Generation Station consists of three simple cycle combustion turbines.
 Two of the turbines (units 7 and 8) burn either fuel oil or natural gas, and are capable of generating 38 megawatts each, while the third turbine (unit 9) is capable of generating 84 megawatts.
 6th Street Generation Station (unit 6) is an oil-fired combustion turbine capable of generating 23 megawatts of electricity.

-HBPW’s electric high voltage distribution and distribution system consists of a 24 mile loop of 138,000 volt transmission lines and more than 600 miles of underground and overhead distribution circuits.
+HBPW’s electric high voltage distribution and distribution system consists of a 26.6 mile loop of 138,000 volt distribution loop and more than 600 miles of underground and overhead distribution circuits.
 These distribution circuits are 12,470/7,200 volts.

 Tree Trimming Program